JTCyberTech/Cybersecurity-Home-Labs/Exam/CompTIA/CySA+/Jason Dion OBJ 1.4.md

 - APT: Type of cyber attack that establish long term presencewwwwon given network.

 Almost all Nation-State are APTs but NOT all APT are Nation-State Actors.

+#

+# Threat Research

+- Reputational Threat Research
+- Indicator of Compromise (IoC)
+- Behavioral Threat Research

+Reputation Data
+- Blacklists of known threat sources; malware signature, IP address ranges, DNS domains
+  - Known things that are bad.
+See in Talos intelligence.

+Behavioral Threat Research
+- Term refers to correlation of IoCs into attack patterns.

+## Indicator of Compromise (IoC)

+A residual sign that an asset or network has been successfully attacked or is currently under attack.
+- Can be: hash value, IP address, file being left on system.
+  - Anything that gives clue that something has happened on the system.
+- IoC = evidence that attack was successful
+- IoA = Indicator of Attack
+  - Term used for evidence of an ongoing intrusion attempt.

+Indicator of Compromise Lookout:
+- Unauthorized software and files
+- Suspicious Emails
+- Suspicious registry and file system changes
+- Unknown port and protocol usuage
+- Excessive bandwidth usage
+- Rogue hardware
+- Service Disruption and defacement
+- Suspicious or unauthorized account usage

+#

+## Tactics, Technique and Procedure (TTP)

+Behavior patterns used in historical cyberattacks and adversary actions
+- Knowing this, will understand how adversary thinks and get one step ahead of them on defending.

+#

+Port Hopping:

+APT's C2 application uses any ports to communicate and jumps between different ports.
+- Using port 22, but detected then will jump to port 53 to evade detection.

+Fast Flux DNS:

+Rapidly changes IP address associated with a domain
+- One domain name but multiple IP addresses
+- Even if blacklisting IP addresses, hackers can change backend IP address and still route their communication to C2 server.
+- Detect: look at communication pattern emerge as changes keep happening with proxy logs.

+Data Exfiltration:

+Unauthorized transfer of data from computer or other device.
+- File types or compression or encryption being used on data.